davgeo/kodex/README.md

 # Kodex
-A web-based control interface for Kodi which allows easy control of multiple Kodi instances from a single point.
+A web browser UI for Kodi which allows easy control of multiple Kodi instances from a single location.

 Kodex is ideal for Kodi setups which have multiple instances that share a common library.